Afonso8808/m431_pe24c_Game_Chooser/resources/IPERKA/04_Realize.md

 * **Automated Tests**
   * I explored options to automate tests with simple JavaScript functions for validating input, like username and password checks during registration.

 ---

-## Git Folder Sorting
-* **Organizing Files and Folders**
-  * As I did not use folders for organizing my files, I kept all files at the root of the GitHub repository initially.
-This allowed me to focus on the functionality without worrying about folder structures.
-However, I considered that as the project grew, organizing files into directories could be helpful.

-* **GitHub Commit Process**
-  * After adding the files to the repository, I used GitHub’s built-in commit system to track the changes.
-I committed changes with descriptive messages to ensure version control was well-maintained.
-    - For example:
-      ```bash
-      git add .
-      git commit -m "Set up initial files"
-      git push origin main
-      ```

----